Must-Know Instagram Tips for Designers

 02. Be social

-This one may sound obvious, seeing as we are talking about social media marketing after all.
-But don’t underestimate the power of interacting with your community.
-Not only will this help you build bonds with your fans and other professionals in your industry, it will also send positive signals to the Instagram algorithm.
+This one may sound obvious, but don’t underestimate the power of interacting with your community.
+This crucial Instagram marketing technique helps you build bonds with your fans and other professionals in your industry, and it will also send positive signals to the Instagram algorithm.
 In turn, this can improve the performance of your posts.

 Being social involves replying to comments on your feed, visiting other profiles that you like and chatting to people who follow you or use the same hashtags as you.
 And when we say chat, we don’t just mean sending a “hands in the air” emoji.
 Send honest, authentic replies that will foster communication.